For two (dynamic) libraries to work together they need:

 Yes.
 If you change the behavior of something.
 Examples:

-• Performance Change: A function used to take 0.3 seconds but now takes 6 seconds
+- Performance Change: A function used to take 0.3 seconds but now takes 6 seconds

-• Behavioral Change: A function that used to fire notifications and now it doesn’t.
+.
+This is a breaking change.
+It may break tests, cause unexpected runtime behavior and cause anger among devs. - Behavioral Change: A function that used to fire notifications and now it doesn’t.
 Or previously it didn’t fire any notifications to a known channel but now it does.

-• Resource Management: Changing how resources are managed or cleaned up within a function.
+- Resource Management: Changing how resources are managed or cleaned up within a function.
 For example, if a function that previously did not close file handles now closes them, it can impact the overall resource management in an application.
-Or if a function previously used 1% battery, but now uses 5%.
+Or if a function previously used 1X battery, but now uses 5X.

-• Not a breaking change, but worth mentioning that you can’t compile a binary for the macOS platform but then expect it to work for the Linux platform.
+- Not a breaking change, but worth mentioning that you can’t compile a binary for the macOS platform but then expect it to work for the Linux platform.
 The binary has to be for the appropriate platform.

 It’s better to mark all the above changes as a major version change along with proper release notes.

-How does a binary written in Swift work with a binary written in Rust?
+work with a binary written in Rust

 Not every two binaries can work together.
 The ABI between the two need to understand one another.
 This is assisted by a ffi.
 FFIs assist with exposing the interface of one library to the other.
 Usually the interface is on top of C, since C is a widely used low-level language.